google/shell-encryption/README.md

 The cryptosystem implemented in this library is from [Fully Homomorphic Encryption from Ring-LWE and Security for Key Dependent Messages](http://www.wisdom.weizmann.ac.il/~zvikab/localpapers/IdealHom.pdf).
-The cryptosystem works as follows:
+The cryptosystem works as follows.

 ### Preliminaries